lihebi/Helium/doc/scratch/most-occurred-compile-error.md

  - `expected expression before ‘)’ token` (10)
  - `expected ‘=’, ‘,’, ‘;’, ‘asm’ or ‘__attribute__’ before ‘A’`(27)
-* `'xxx' undeclared \(first use in this function\)` (32)
+* `'xxx' undeclared \(first use in this function\)` (32) fail to resolve type, or init of that type is unknown
 * `redeclaration of enumerator` (7)
 * `initializer element is not constant` (50) but they are in the same compilation error
+This appears in support.h file, not known why the init in existing functions have such error.